api3dao/oev-docs/docs/dapis/misc/testnets-metamask/index.md

 ---
 title: Add testnets to MetaMask
-sidebarHeader: Guides
-sidebarSubHeader:
-pageHeader: Guides → Miscellaneous
+pageHeader: dAPIs → Miscellaneous
-path: /oev/misc/testnets-metamask/index.html
 outline: deep
-tags:
 ---

 <PageHeader/>

-# {{$frontmatter.title}}
+# Add testnets to MetaMask

 ChainList is a list of EVM networks.
 Use its information to connect wallets and Web3 middleware providers to the appropriate chain.
 Follow the simple